 She’s the first one to notice me and smile, showing her bright set of teeth.
-She has an amazing smile even though only those close to her are lucky to see it.
-Her hazel eyes are shining as she comes closer to hug me and even though we’re not the sentimental type we both know we needed it; maybe I needed it more than her but oh well.
+She has an amazing smile even though only those close to her are the only lucky ones to see it.
+Her hazel eyes are shining as she comes closer to hug me and even though we’re not the sentimental type, we both know we needed it; maybe I needed it more than her but oh well.

 Our hug is interrupted by dark brown eyes in a square face covered in a little bit of stubble.